kuutamolabs/kld/README.md

 kuutamo is an open, turn-key, end-to-end solution for running best-in-class self-hosted nodes, anywhere.

-In the world of software, you usually need to decide between using a managed SaaS or running everything yourself in a self-hosted environment, which means handling all the operations to keep things running smoothly.
-At kuutamo we believe that there is a better way.
-A hybrid cloud native way.
-A next generation cloud.
-Our packaged services can be deployed anywhere, to any cloud, bare metal, and to our users own infrastructure.
-We aim to provide all the updates, monitoring and operations tooling needed, along with world-class SRE support for protocol and infrastructure services.

 # Lighting Service Provider (LSP) node cluster

 **Nota bene**: kuutamo is bleeding edge decentralized financial infrastructure.
 Use with caution and only with funds you are prepared to lose.